Chorizo & Beef Taco Salad with Lime-Cilantro Dressing

 - And finally Better Call Saul.

-Now let’s get on to the food!
+Now let’s get on to this chorizo and beef taco salad!
 When I first made this I had the intention of making the taco bowls on my own using flour tortillas but then scratched that when I found these Fiesta Flats.
 They worked out perfectly because we ate them like tacos with a little flair and then the 3 yr old could scoop his goodies by himself.

 Sprinkle the cumin and chili powder on top.
 Start sautéing everything together over medium/high heat until the sausage and meat are completely cooked through and no longer pink.
 When cooked put the meat into a strainer to drain off the grease, chorizo has tons of it and you don’t want it making your taco shells soggy.
 Drain, drain, drain!

-Now the best part in my opinion, the lime-cilantro dressing.
+Now the best part of this chorizo and beef taco salad, in my opinion, the lime-cilantro dressing.
 It’s amazing and well worth getting out and cleaning your food processor (can you tell I find this to be a chore?)
 Put all ingredients in the food processor-EXCEPT THE OIL.

 Ok, now we can get to the oil.
 Put the lid on your food processor and you will then pour the oil slowly into the top while it chops up the ingredients you’ve already put into the bowl.
 When it gets to the consistency you like then stop adding.
 I put a ½ cup of oil as a general rule but you may like it a little chunkier (that’s how I prefer it) over runny.
 Trust me, once you make this you will make it again and again so adjust until you get it the way you like it.

-I also recently perfected some rice that is amazing with anything that is spicy inspired.
+I also recently perfected some rice that is amazing with anything that is spicy inspired that goes perfectly on this chorizo and beef taco salad.
 This recipe is as simple as buying one of those pre-made packets.
 We live close to an amazing restaurant El Rodeo.
 Everything they serve is pretty amazing and I wanted to recreate it at home and I think I nailed it!
 Just add rice, water, tomato & chicken bouillons, spices then frozen veggies as you like-I use corn & peas.
 Now if only I can remake their Enchilada Sauce….I could eat that stuff in a bowl with a spoon it’s so good.

-Layer as you see fit.
+Layer the chorizo and beef taco salad as you see fit.
 I prefer lettuce, meat, cheese, tomatoes, green onion then the Lime-Cilantro Dressing.
 Heat up some refried beans and plate the rice.
 Add some avocado and sour cream on top if desired.
 And here you are….

 From our home in the Bottom Left of the Mitten to yours ~ Enjoy!